John White Webster: Parkman–Webster murder case

 On November 23, 1849, Dr. George Parkman was murdered.
-After an investigation, Dr. John White Webster was accused of the murder on January 26, 1850.
+After an investigation, John White Webster was accused of the murder on January 26, 1850.
 The murder trial was the 19th century equivalent of the "Case of the Century" and has been widely cited as one of the earliest uses of forensic evidence to identify a body.
 As the remains had been partially cremated, dental evidence and bone fragments were used to verify that they were Dr. Parkman's.
 The case was widely publicized in newspapers, particularly as Webster was also a professor at Harvard University.
 Webster was known to be in debt to Parkman and there had been arguments when Parkman pressed Webster for money.